Signals | Briefs | Records

 FOMC Calendar116 /168h

-A slice of the primitive inventory.
+A slice of the primitive catalog.

 The matrix is intentionally broad: organizations, people, and datasets live together because agents need to join them together.
 A person can cite a company; a company can publish a data point; a dataset can move a market narrative.